krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 operations management in software product development and engineering—domains where prevailing approaches to measurement fall short on all three fronts.

-At a minimum, its foundational constructs bring mathematical precision to widely used—but poorly defined—concepts such as *flow*, *stability*, *equilibrium*, and *coherence* for measurable signals in a domain.
+At a minimum, its foundational constructs bring mathematical precision and clarity to widely used—but poorly defined—concepts such as *flow*, *stability*, *equilibrium*, and *coherence* for measurable signals in a domain.

 More importantly, it offers a uniform set of abstractions and computational tools that connect path-dependent domain signals to business-relevant